KatCote/CSChat/README.md

 Commands:

 `/changename` - Change client name to NotNull (or space at all) for all clients and on a server.
-(not working after 1.0.0 Patch, will be soon)

 ## Developers